2020-12-31

 Who does not know the city of Carl Zeiss?

-Well, I want to say honestly that I had not known Jena perfectly until I knew those great persons and the other amazing structural components in this city; the ancient architectural infrastructure that narrates a profound history that this city has passed through, industrious sites that created the legendary Carl Zeiss as one of the most known optical industry not only in Jena or Germany but also in the world over.
+Well, I want to say honestly that I did not know Jena perfectly until I knew those great persons and the other amazing structural components in this city: the ancient architectural infrastructure that narrates a profound history that this city has passed through, industrious sites that created the legendary Carl Zeiss as one of the most known optical industries not only in Jena or Germany but also in the world over.

 Jentower - Jena/ Private

-The city is quite beautiful and charming not only by its nature but also by the historical fingerprints that were created since the eve of the industrial revolution in Europe in the 18th century.
-Many stages this city passed through to reach this a very sophisticated era in almost all fields, especially the scientific and industrious that the Friedrich-Schiller University has contributed to significantly building this platform by generating scientists and professionals in all fields who have done their best to make Jena great again in its bright facets that I can see.
+The city is beautiful and charming not only by its nature but also by the historical fingerprints created since the eve of the Industrial Revolution in Europe in the 18th century.
+Many stages this city passed through to reach this very sophisticated era in almost all fields, especially the scientific and industrious Friedrich-Schiller University, has contributed to significantly building this platform by generating scientists and professionals in all fields who have done their best to make Jena great again in its bright facets that I can see.

-Apart from that, I can imagine that this colorful experience that I can categorize into three phases as mentioned, the people finally managed to coexist with the new reality after more than four decades under the Soviet Occupation.
-It's imaginable the socio-cultural even psychological change that the people here went through, especially when they found themselves open to West Germany.
+Apart from that, I can imagine that in this colorful experience, which I can categorize into three phases as mentioned, the people finally managed to coexist with the new reality after more than four decades under the Soviet Occupation.
+It's imaginable the socio-cultural and even psychological change that the people here went through, especially when they found themselves open to West Germany.

-Anyway, I am fully inspired by the city and academic, scientific, marketing, hustling-bustling components that embellished it in each corner, which I will explore.
-I can not wait to enjoy this experience even though we are still challenged by this pandemic Covid-19.
-It makes the situation precarious that it might come at anymore moment.
-Hopefully, the situation will be better off as I see the city right now is stable, not many infected.
+Anyway, I am fully inspired by the city and the academic, scientific, marketing, and hustling-bustling components that embellished it in each corner, which I will explore.
+I can not wait to enjoy this experience even though we are still challenged by this pandemic, COVID-19.
+It makes the situation precarious, and it might come at any moment.
+Hopefully, the situation will be better, as I see the city right now is stable, and not many people are infected.

 2020-06-25